 Professor, Head of the Department of Philosophy and Culturology of the Pacific State University, Doctor of Philosophy

-The end of the first decade of the 21st century was marked in the transboundary interaction in the Far East by a change in the flow of population movement.
-If in the previous period the main stream came from North China to the Far East, now the situation is changing.
-The Chinese from the region have not disappeared, but they have become significantly smaller.
-And the composition of migration has changed.
-Now it is not guest workers at construction sites and housing and communal services (here they were replaced by immigrants from Central Asia), but businessmen, cooks, artists and teachers.
-Chinese "Chinese restaurants" appeared in all large cities of the Far East.
-There were also "tourists", mostly from entrepreneurs on vacation.
-True, they were not interested in natural beauty and historical sights.
-It should be noted that on Chinese territory, historical sights (including from the Russian history of the region) are much larger.
+The end of the first decade of the XNUMXst century was marked in cross-border interaction in the Far East by a change in the flow of population movements.
+If in the previous period the main flow went from North China to the Far East, now the situation is changing.
+The Chinese have not disappeared from the region, but their number has decreased significantly.
+And the composition of the migration has changed.
+Now these are not migrant workers at construction sites and housing and communal services (here they were replaced by immigrants from Central Asia), but businessmen, cooks, artists and teachers.
+Chinese "Chinese restaurants" have appeared in all large cities of the Far East.
+There were also "tourists", mostly entrepreneurs on vacation.
+True, they were not at all interested in natural beauty and historical sights.
+It should be noted that there are significantly more historical sights on the Chinese territory (including those from the Russian history of the region).

-Much more strongly immigrants from the Celestial Empire were attracted to themselves strictly forbidden in the homeland and less strictly in Russia (at least in that period) of pleasure: a casino, affordable ladies.
-Birobidzhan and Blagoveshchensk turned into Macau or even Las Vegas for those from the not particularly rich North China.
-There was one more reason for traveling to the adjacent territory: family affairs.
-If the ratio of the sexes in the Russian Far East is approximately the same, then in China there is a strong skew in the male side.
-Women do not have enough.
+Much stronger than immigrants from the Celestial Empire were attracted by the pleasures strictly prohibited in their homeland and less strictly in Russia (at least at that time): casinos, accessible young ladies.
+Birobidzhan and Blagoveshchensk were turning into Macau or even Las Vegas for people from the not particularly wealthy North China.
+There was one more reason for traveling to the adjacent territory: family matters.
+If in the Far East of Russia the sex ratio is approximately equal, then in China there is a strong bias towards the male side.
+There are not enough wives.
 Therefore, the popularity of "Russian wives" grew.
-Residents of big cities treated this idea without enthusiasm, but villagers and ladies from cities less welcomed the offers of the hand and heart quite benevolently.
-"They do not drink and everything for the house" - explained one of the chosen women in the interview.
+Residents of large cities were not enthusiastic about this idea, but villagers and ladies from smaller cities received marriage proposals quite favorably.
+“They don't drink and everything is for the house,” one of the darlings explained her choice in an interview.

-However, an innovation in this period was the growing flow of Russian citizens to the Middle Kingdom.
-This flow was extremely diverse.
-The first, in the previous period 90-ies, moved to the southern neighbor of the teachers.
-They taught Russian and English, they taught a lot.
-Following them, the architects moved to restore "Russian China" in Harbin and Dalian, and other cities that were part of the KVZhD space.
-Russian culture becomes in this period a kind of tourist brand of North China.
-Alas, on the Russian territory to master this brand did not work.
+However, the innovation in this period was the growing flow of Russian citizens to the Celestial Empire.
+This stream was extremely varied.
+The first, back in the previous period of the 90s, teachers moved to the southern neighbor.
+They taught Russian and English, taught a lot.
+They were followed by architects - to restore "Russian China" in Harbin and Dalian, other cities that were part of the CER.
+Russian culture during this period became a kind of tourist brand in Northern China.
+Alas, it was not possible to master this brand on Russian territory.

-Since 90-ies in the contiguous China, entrepreneurs have moved.
-But at that time it was, basically, "shuttle traders".
-Now more serious business has moved.
-Far Eastern entrepreneurs order ships in China and sophisticated electronics.
+Since the 90s, entrepreneurs have moved to neighboring China.
+But at that time it was mainly "shuttle traders".
+Now more serious business has moved on.
+Far Eastern entrepreneurs order ships and sophisticated electronics from China.
 And not in the close and familiar Harbin - in Shanghai, Hong Kong and so on.
-The reason is simple - there is cheaper and quality is better.
-So, in one of the interviews, the entrepreneur told how he ordered the manufacture of his invention first at a domestic enterprise (close, familiar).
-But when the reparations were 30%, the order was transferred to China.
-There were no censures.
+The reason is simple - it is cheaper and the quality is better.
+So, in one of the interviews, the entrepreneur told how he ordered the manufacture of his invention first at a domestic enterprise (close, as usual).
+But when the reparations amounted to 30%, he transferred the order to China.
+There were no complaints.